AmeurSoualmi/AGMA-Pose-Estimator-and-Sequence-Selector/README.md

-# AGMA-2S
+# AGMA-PESS
-Deep learning based video sequence selector for infants GMA AGMA-2S is a python (PyQt5) based application developed to facilitate the selection of general movements sequences from videos .
+Deep learning based video sequence selector for infants GMA AGMA-PESS is a python (PyQt5) based application developed to facilitate the selection of general movements sequences from videos .

 <img width="1427" height="586" alt="image" src="https://github.com/user-attachments/assets/98d3d92c-fb4b-43a4-b200-851ea8a6528d" />

-## How to run AGMA-2S
+## How to run AGMA-PESS
 Clone this repository and install the required packages listed in requirements.txt.
 Then, add the deep-learning models (Darpose32_retrained & fasterrcnn) that can be found [here](https://drive.google.com/drive/folders/1fsoi88-NYPsSb9SBCgcLPrs-1JIxiuL5?usp=sharing) inside "models" folder.
-Finally, run AGMA-2S.py.
+Finally, run AGMA-PESS.py.

 ### Tutorial
-A video tutorial of AGMA-2S is avaliable online [here](https://www.frontiersin.org/journals/pediatrics/articles/10.3389/fped.2024.1465632/full#supplementary-material)
+A video tutorial of AGMA-PESS is avaliable online [here](https://www.frontiersin.org/journals/pediatrics/articles/10.3389/fped.2024.1465632/full#supplementary-material)

 ### Instalation file:
 Alternatively, you can download directly the installation file (AGMA-PESS_installer.exe) for Windows operating systems, from [here](https://drive.google.com/drive/folders/1fsoi88-NYPsSb9SBCgcLPrs-1JIxiuL5?usp=sharing).

-Currently there is no updated version of AGMA-2S for Mac or Linux.
+Currently there is no updated version of AGMA-PESS for Mac or Linux.
 ## Citation
 If you use this code, please cite: